daac-tools/find-simdoc/README.md

 ## Features

 - **Easy to use:** This software supports all essential steps of document similarity search, from feature extraction to output of similar pairs.
 Therefore, you can immediately try the fast all-pair similarity search using your document files.
-- **Flexible tokenization:** You can specify any delimiter when splitting words in tokenization.
+- **Flexible tokenization:** You can specify any delimiter when splitting words in tokenization for feature extraction.
 This can be useful in languages where multiple definitions of words exist, such as Japanese or Chinese.
 - **Time- and memory-efficient:** The time and space complexities are *linear* over the numbers of input documents and output results, based on the idea of the [sketch sorting approach](https://proceedings.mlr.press/v13/tabei10a.html).
 - **Pure Rust:** This software is implemented in Rust, achieving safe and fast performance.